Home

 Writing Code in Python vs. R

-Let’s use the knowledge gained in the previous section and understand its practical implications.
-But before that, you should install python using anaconda’s jupyter notebook (previously called as ipython notebook).
+Let's use the knowledge gained in the previous section and understand its practical implications.
+But before that, you should install python using Anaconda's Jupyter Notebook.
 You can download here.
-Also, you can download other python IDEs for data analysis.
-I hope you already have R Studio installed on your laptop.
+Also, you can download other python IDEs.
+I hope you already have R Studio installed.

 1. Creating Lists